pdiu/etl-project/README.md

 These skills are:
 - Using Python to make API calls to retrieve data (**E**LT)
-- Python for loading data into data store (E**L**T)
+- Pandas for loading data into data platform (E**L**T)
 - Snowflake as the data warehouse platform
   - Using Snowflake efficiently from an administration POV.
-This means implementing best practice RBAC.
+This means implementing best practice RBAC
-- Prefect for task orchestration
+- Airflow for task orchestration
-- DBT for analytical engineering, particularly with data transformations (EL**T**)
+- DBT for data modelling and transformation under software engineering frameworks (EL**T**)
-- Azure/AWs for hosting a virtual machine, and therefore AWS/Azure SDK for IaC
-- Docker container running on cloud VM
+- Docker container for running everything, also so that anyone can run it from anywhere as long as they clone this repo and follow the instructions
-- Streamlit for creating a web application for interactive exploration of the data and data visualizations
+- Streamlit for creating a web application for interactive exploration of the data and building data visualizations

+# Setup
+## 1.Virtual environment
+Create a virtual python virtual environment in the root directory of this project ````python -m venv venv``` followed up ```source venv/bin/activate``` to activate the environment

+All Python dependencies are tracked in requirements.txt file.
+With your virtual env activated run this command  ```pip install -r requirements.txt```

+## 2.Config data
+You will need to create a .env file to store your config which will be stored as environment variables when running the setup.py script.
+There is a template called .env_template which you can copy and rename to .env after filling in the values.

 # Notes
-## Virtual environment
-A virtual environment is used which is not tracked by git as per best practice.
-You can find all libraries required for this project in requirements.txt.
-To install all of them simply call ```pip install -r requirements.txt```

-## Config data
-This repository tracks configuration which is not shared.
-You can create your own configs within them.
-- *secrets.json* contains API keys
-- *snowflake.json* contains Snowflake credentials

-## Other
 I will be implementing best practices along the way.
 This includes but is not limited to
 - Proper logging with the built-in Python module *logging*
 - Proper usage of configuration files
 - Proper usage of virtual environments
-- Proper usage of version control practices